Pollokshaws: Landmarks

 The Round Toll is a circular building now located on the central island of the roundabout of the same name (junction of B762 Barrhead Road / Nether Auldhouse Road and B769 Pollokshaws Road / Thornliebank Road).
 Built around 1820 as a tollbooth, it is the only surviving example of this type of building in the area, others having been lost to road development, and a rare example of an older building in Pollokshaws following 20th century slum clearance and redevelopment.
 It is now Category B listed.
 Following the abolition of road tolls in the 1880s it served as a carriage hire premises, a pub, and latterly as a private house up until the 1950s.
 It was subsequently used for council storage but is now vacant and isolated on the roundabout.

+Pollokshaws Parish Church is a B listed 19th century, dating to 1843.
+In December 2025, the church was heavily damaged in a fire.

 Sport

 Pollokshaws Bowling Club was formed in 1854 and was originally across from Pollokshaws West railway station.
 On the club's centenary, the clubhouse and greens moved into Pollok Park rent free thanks to Sir John Stirling Maxwell.

 The Pollokshaws Races, an informal horse racing event staged annually from around 1750 until 1883, took place on a racecourse to the southwest of the village, on land now occupied by Kennishead Road and Cowglen Golf Club.
 The races initially developed in conjunction with the local holiday, the Pollokshaws Fair, and were viewed more as an excuse for drinking and socialising rather than a serious sporting event.

 Pollok F.C.'s Newlandsfield Park is in the area, adjacent to Pollokshaws East railway station.